openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/cerebellumGloboseNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Cerebellum globose nucleus' is a cerebellum interpositus nucleus.
+   :definition: Is a cerebellum interpositus nucleus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002613)]
-   :description: One of two nuclei comprising the interpositus cerebellar nuclear complex of the deep cerebellar nuclei.
-It is  recognized in human cerebellum but is not distinguishable in all mammalian species.
+   :description: The two or three small masses of gray matter that is located medial to the emboliform nucleus and lateral to the fastigial nucleus; it receives axons from the intermediate area of the cerebellar hemispheres and its afferents exit through the superior cerebellar peduncle. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002613)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104655
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002613#globose-nucleus
    :name: cerebellum globose nucleus